Kaya-Sem/website/content/index.md

 ---
-title: 'I live of abstract concepts like light, minerals and osmosis.'
+title: 'Anthology'
 ---

-An anthology of thoughts, reflections, interesting topics and art covering philosophy, science, literature, personal experiences and social commentary.
+An collections of thoughts, reflections and interesting topics.

+Covers art, philosophy, science, literature, personal experiences and social commentary.

+## About me

+I live of abstract concepts like minerals, light and osmosis.